In this tutorial, you will focus on customizing a better search experience and on building an elegant and productive navigation experience.

 The filter applied by your form is a SemQL condition that will use each parameter as a bind variable to filter the appropriate records.

-This condition will use 4 parameters:
+This condition will use four parameters:

 (/* 1. search in first name, last name, title and education records */